-- appreciate the meaning of development plan and development planning - differentiate types of development planning - state the need and the importance of development planning
+• explain the meaning of development plan and development planning

+- differentiate types of development planning - state the need and the importance of development planning

-3.1.
-Concept of Planning
+1.3.1 Definitions of Development Plan

 Planning could be defined as the process of preparing a set of decisions for action in the future, directed at achieving goals by preferable means.
-L. Robbins3define planning as a technique, a means to an end being the realization of certain pre-determined and well-defined aims and objectives laid down by a central planning authority.
+L. Robbins3define planning as a technique, a means to an end being the realization of certain pre-determined and well defined aims and objectives laid down by a central planning authority.
 The end may be to achieve economic, social, political or military objectives.
 Therefore, the issue is not between a plan and no plan, it is between different kinds of plans.
 Here, we note that planning in general involves decision or policy making in different human endeavour, choice of a goal, choice of preferable means and future action.
 We have to state, here, that there is difference between plan and planning as highlighted in the subsequent sections.

-3.2.
-Development Plan
+1.3.2 Definition of Development Planning

 Development plan is defined in Wikipedia, the free encyclopedia, as an aspect of national, state or local government planning comprising a set of documents that set out the authority's policies and proposals for the development and use of land in their area.
 The development plan guides and shapes day-to-day decisions as to whether or not planning permission should be granted, under the system known as development control or development management (very common in Scotland).
 In order to ensure that these decisions are rational and consistent, they must be considered against the development plan adopted by the authority, after public consultation and having proper regard for other material factors.
 In some countries, including Nigeria, however, public consultations are not given prominent attention.
+A development plan according to Myth County4, is a document which details the overall strategy of a local council, provincial or state government or national government for the proper planning and sustainable development of an area and generally consists of a written statement and accompanying maps.
+The plan usually includes the broad aims of the council or authority for specific topics, e.g. housing, infrastructure, community facilities which are reinforced by more detailed policies and objectives.